ARCHITECT

 I operate differently.
 Before a line of code gets written, I'm working through the architecture plan, the team shape, the technology trade-offs, and the execution model.
 The code is the easy part.
 The decision layer underneath is where projects live or die.

-That's the discipline I bring as CTO and systems architect: turning ambiguity into a concrete plan, a concrete team, and a concrete path to shipped — repeatedly, across ventures, with care at every call.
+That's the discipline I bring as a systems architect: turning ambiguity into a concrete plan, a concrete team, and a concrete path to shipped — repeatedly, across ventures, with care at every call.

 02 — How I build